 If the risk designated as being hedged is not the risk in paragraph 26.f.i., two or more of the other risks (benchmark interest rate risk, foreign currency exchange risk, and credit risk) may simultaneously be designated as being hedged.

 The benchmark interest rate being hedged in a hedge of interest rate risk must be specifically identified as part of the designation and documentation at the inception of the hedging relationship.
-In calculating the change in the hedged item’s fair value attributable to changes in the benchmark interest rate, the estimated cash flows used in calculating fair value must be based on all of the contractual cash flows of the entire hedged item .
-Excluding some of the hedged item’s contractual cash flows (for example, the portion of the interest coupon in excess of the benchmark interest rate) from the calculation is not permitted.
-An entity may not simply designate prepayment risk as the risk being hedged for a financial asset.
+In calculating the change in the hedged item’s fair value attributable to changes in the benchmark interest rate, the estimated coupon cash flows used in calculating fair value shall be based on either the full contractual cash flows or the benchmark rate component of the contractual coupon cash flows of the hedged item determined at hedge inception.
+An entity may designate a fair value hedge of interest rate risk in which the hedged item is a prepayment instrument.
+The entity may consider only how changes in the benchmark interest rate affect the decision to settle the hedged item before its scheduled maturity (for example, an entity may consider only how change in the benchmark interest rate affect an obligor’s decision to call a debt instrument when it has the right to do so.)
+The entity need not consider other factors that would affect this decision (for example, credit risk) when assessing hedge effectiveness.
+(ASU 815-25-35-13 & 815-20-25-6B)’An entity may not simply designate prepayment risk as the risk being hedged for a financial asset.
 However, it can designate the option component of a prepayable instrument as the hedged item in a fair value hedge of the entity’s exposure to changes in the fair value of that “prepayment” option, perhaps thereby achieving the objective of its desire to hedge prepayment risk.
 The effect of an embedded derivative of the same risk class must be considered in designating a hedge of an individual risk.
 For example, the effect of an embedded prepayment option must be considered in designating a hedge of benchmark interest rate risk.

 Disclosure Requirements